BryanJ1ang/Java-Chess/README.md

 functional, able to move/capture pieces and detect conditions for the game to end (check-mate, run out of time etc.) The application will also allow saving the states of the game to allow players to return to specific spots in a game and attempt different moves.
-This application would naturally be used by Chess players to play with their friends, to analyze specific situations or to simply mess around with crazy set ups of pieces.
+This application would naturally be used by Chess players to play with their friends, to analyze specific situations or to simply mess around with crazy set up of pieces.
+Growing up, I have always played chess on and off on various apps on my phone.
+As such, this app is of personal interest as I hope to implement an Chess with the features I want.